-For further information please go to: Part 5 of KCSIE - Child on Child Sexual Violence and Sexual Harassment.
+For further information, please see: Part 5 of KCSIE - Child on Child Sexual Violence and Sexual Harassment.

-Looked after and previously looked after children can be particularly vulnerable to individual or group bullying either in person or through social media where they can be subject to verbal and physical violence and/or sexual violence and harassment.
+Looked After and Previously Looked After Children can be particularly vulnerable to individual or group bullying either in person or through social media where they can be subject to verbal and physical violence and/or sexual violence and harassment.

 Girls are at significantly greater risk of sexual harassment and assault than boys.
 Schools and colleges should ensure that their response to sexual violence and sexual harassment between children of the same identified gender is equally robust as it is for sexual violence and sexual harassment between children of different identified genders.

-school or college will have a difficult balancing act to consider.
+Schools must have procedures in place to protect all children, but particularly vulnerable groups of children such as Looked After Children, from unwanted and damaging interactions with their peers.
+It is important, as well, to be aware that Looked After and Previously Looked After Children may be the perpetrators of abuse.
+In this case the school or college will have a difficult balancing act to consider.
 On the one hand to safeguard the victim (and the wider student body) and on the other hand providing the alleged perpetrator with an education, safeguarding support as appropriate and implementing any disciplinary sanctions.

-There is a whole range of risk taking behaviours that looked after and previously looked after children could be involved in ranging from gang based activities to drug and alcohol abuse and/or radicalisation.
+There is a whole range of risk taking behaviours that Looked After and Previously Looked After Children could be involved in ranging from gang based activities to drug and alcohol abuse and/or radicalisation.